apache/tvm/docs/dev/index.rst

 This page is organized as follows:

 - The `Example Compilation Flow`_ gives an overview of the steps that TVM takes to turn a high level description of a model into a deployable module.
-  To get started, please read the this section first.
+  To get started, please read this section first.
 - The `Logical Architecture Components`_ section describes the logical components.
   The sections after are specific guides focused on each logical component, organized by the component's name.
 - The `How Tos`_ section contains useful tutorials to solve specific development problems.

 This guide provides a few complementary views of the architecture.
-First, we review a single end to end compilation flow and discuss the key data structures and the transformations.
+First, we review a single end-to-end compilation flow and discuss the key data structures and the transformations.
 This runtime-based view focuses on the interactions of each components when running the compiler.
 Then we will review the logical modules of the codebase and their relationship.
 This part provides a static overarching view of the design.